How to Apply for Financial Aid

-Peirce College believes that all students should have an opportunity to attend the college that best suits their academic and personal needs.
+Peirce College believes that all students should have an opportunity to attend the college that best suits their academic and personal needs, and financial aid makes that possible for many students.
+Our step-by-step guide below will take you through the fundamentals on how to apply for financial aid.
 Eligibility for most financial aid is based on financial need, which is determined using a formula established by the U.S. Department of Education.
 The primary document the Department of Education requires is the Free Application for Federal Student Aid (FAFSA).

-1. Social Security Number- if you are the student and completing the FAFSA please make sure you enter your social security number as it appears on your card.
+- Social Security Number: If you are the student and completing the FAFSA please make sure you enter your social security number as it appears on your card.
 If you are an eligible non-citizen, you can enter your Alien Registration number on your FAFSA.

-2. Personal Identification Number (PIN): You can apply for your PIN right on the FAFSA website and you don’t have to wait in order to use it right away.
+- Personal Identification Number (PIN): You can apply for your PIN right on the FAFSA website, and you will be able to use it right away.
 If you’ve forgotten your PIN you can ask for it at the time you file your FAFSA.

-3. Access to your Federal tax return- you may be able to use the data retrieval tool if your name is listed first on your tax return.
+- Access to your Federal tax return: You may be able to use the data retrieval tool if your name is listed first on your tax return.

-4. If you are a dependent student, please note that one parent or guardian will need to sign your FAFSA in addition to providing the family’s financial information.
-The parent or guardian may sign electronically with a PIN which he/she can obtain when you’re completing the FAFSA.
+- Parent/guardian signature for dependents: If you are a dependent student, please note that one parent or guardian will need to sign your FAFSA in addition to providing the family’s financial information.
+The parent or guardian may sign electronically with a PIN that he/she can obtain when you’re completing the FAFSA.

-Typically, you must meet the following requirements to qualify for financial aid:
+Typically, you must meet the following requirements before applying for financial aid:

 Note: Special students are not eligible for Federal or State financial assistance.

-If the Student Financial Services department needs additional information once your FAFSA has been received, you will be contacted by email.
+If the Student Financial Services department needs additional information once your FAFSA has been received, we will contact you by email.
 If you are selected for a process called verification, you will be advised as to what documentation is needed.

 Typically, when entering a new FAFSA filing year (meaning those applications completed after January 1 that are used for the following fall) Peirce College will notify students of any required documents around late March of that year.